Certified Addiction Counselor (CAC) Practice Exam 2025 - Free CAC Practice Questions and Study Guide

 Question: 1 / 400

-What does potentiation refer to in the context of substance use?
+What is defined as Intensified use in the context of substance use?

 Get further explanation with Examzify DeepDiveBeta